Skip to main content

 type ErrorWidgetBuilder

 ErrorWidgetBuilder creates a fallback widget when a widget build fails.
-The builder receives the build error and should return a widget to display in place of the failed widget.
+The builder receives the boundary error and should return a widget to display in place of the failed widget.

 func GetErrorWidgetBuilder